Consumer-generated advertising: Communal marketing

 Communal marketing refers to a marketing practice that incorporates public involvement in the development of an advertising/marketing campaign.
 Such a campaign invites consumers to share their ideas or express their articulation of what the brand means to them through their own personal stories, with the use of print media, film or audio.
 The resulting consumer-generated content is then incorporated into the campaign.
 Finally, the result of this collaboration is showcased, often in a cross-media campaign, to invite the extended community of like-minded individuals to share in the results, thereby creating a communal bond between the "brand champions as advertisers" and other individuals who have a natural affinity with what the brand has to offer.
 The result provides the brand with a way to create a deeper connection with their core market, while also opening up new pathways to extend the relationship to new customers.

-Anytime a brand reaches out to its audience to invite them in to be co-collaborators in the development of an advertising campaign, they are participating in a "communal branding" effort.
+Anytime a brand reaches out to its audience to invite them to be co-collaborators in the development of an advertising campaign, they are participating in a "communal branding" effort.
 Whenever marketing decisions are the result of communing with the brand's audience to help drive the development of a campaign, they are engaging in "communal research."
 For example, Peter Jackson, in the making of The Lord of the Rings, reached out to loyal followers of the book to help weigh in on some major directorial decisions.